-The natural mortality rate is estimated to be about 0.3 yr^{-1} for juvenile albacore, with an increase to about 0.5 yr^{-1} beginning at around the size of 70 cm (Figure 12).
+The natural mortality rate estimate is about 0.3 yr-1 for juvenile albacore, and increase to about 0.5 yr-1 for the largest fish (Figure 13).
 As noted in previous reports, the sex ratio of albacore changes rapidly with increasing size to favour males.
 This raises the possibility that M may be greater for older fish because of high female mortality associated with the physiological demands of spawning.